 Canal House

-The Canal House is a family residence fronting a canal and neighborhood street.
+The Canal House is a family residence, fronting a canal and neighborhood street.
 The home integrates contemporary and traditional Japanese living spaces and construction methods.

-The Canal House is defined by contrasting material qualities of mass and lightness, opacity and transparency, and programmatic organization in private and public zones.
-Thick, cast-in-place concrete walls define the exterior facades of the house.
-The terraced planes of the facade reference Shitomodo eave styles, traditionally found in houses along canals, which provide protection and orient views to the water.
-While historical Shitomodo eaves consist of a wooden panel that is lightly supported by a bamboo pole, in the Canal House the eaves and struts are cast from concrete.
-The material uniformity of the facade creates an unexpected inversion of heavy and light elements as a contemporary expression of a traditional construction assembly.
-Under each eave is a single Yoshino-style window that acts as a lantern below the overhangs.
+The terraced façade of the Canal House references Shitomodo eave styles, traditionally found in houses along canals, which provide privacy and orient views to the landscape and water.
+While historical Shitomodo eaves consist of a wooden panel lightly supported by a bamboo pole, in the Canal House, the eaves and struts are cast from concrete; an unexpected inversion of heavy and light elements as a contemporary expression of traditional construction.
+Under each eave, a single Yoshino-style window acts as a lantern below the overhangs.

 Client